pjotrs-osnovskis/movie-app-ms2/README.md

   All media is taken from API, as I understood from terms and conditions, it is free to use for practice and study purposes.

 ### Content
-  Movie titles, rating and description is taken from API pulling it for each individual object.
+  Movie titles, rating and description is taken from API, it is pulling it for each individual object.

 ## Contributors